shadowndacorner/UnityInputSystem/README.md

 Local multiplayer can be implemented by simply adding an XboxControllerInputComponent to each GameObject and setting PlayerIndex to the correct value (and adding a KeyboardInputComponent if that is to be supported).

-## Note
+## Note on Platform Support
-This system uses a custom native layer ([available here](https://github.com/shadowndacorner/UnityInputSystemNative)) interacting with a slightly modified XInputDotNet to theoretically provide cross-platform gamepad support.
-However, it has only actually been tested on Windows Desktop and UWP platforms, since those were the project's initial targets.
-However, it should be pretty simple to build the native library for other platforms.
+This system uses a custom native layer ([available here](https://github.com/shadowndacorner/UnityInputSystemNative)) interacting with a slightly modified XInputDotNet to provide cross-platform gamepad support for non-UWP platforms.
+UWP uses the Windows.Gaming.Input library directly.

+The library has been tested on 64-bit Windows, UWP (including Xbox One), and Mac OSX.
+However, it should be compatible with all platform supported by SDL_GameController and CMake.
+Support for WebGL is planned.

 ## Example
 ```c#